How Divorce Could Endanger Your Retirement

-- Blithely choosing the house over other financial assets
+- Demanding ownership of the house over retention of other financial assets

-- Ignoring the tax implications of retirement funds
+- Ignoring the tax implications of divided retirement funds

-- Rolling a spouse’s retirement account directly into an IRA immediately after divorce
+- Rolling a spouse’s retirement account into an IRA immediately after separation

 - Decimating their retirement savings by withdrawing emergency funds from a retirement account with a tempting tax-penalty waiver

 - Forgetting to review and revise their estate plans, potentially leaving properties, insurance payouts, and important responsibilities to a soon-to-be ex-spouse

 The trauma of separation makes many people lose sight of the need to continue saving and preserving resources for retirement.
 Without the right guidance, couples risk losing their nest egg as well as their children’s inheritances amidst court proceedings.

 When You Need an Attorney in California

 The Law Firm of Kavesh, Otis & Minor, Inc. has decades of experience helping Californians of all ages protect their estates.
 If you or a loved one are undergoing a late-life separation, you may need a strategy to keep your assets under protection from a jealous spouse’s attempts to seize your hard-earned retirement.
 Our experienced attorneys can help you keep your life’s work safe from incursions, giving you the peace of mind you need to meet your goals and fulfill your aspirations.

 Please send us a message online, or call us at 1-800-756-5596 to schedule your free, no-obligation consultation as soon as possible.